 None of the plants under the 9-hour photoperiod spiked.
 All of the plants in the greenhouse started to spike in late April and continued to produce more spikes through September under the natural long photoperiods.
 It is not clear if flower bud initiation would take place under short photoperiods after spiking.

 A Small Number of Phals Need COLD Temps (down to 10-13C nights)

 Those are from the Subgenus, Aphyllae.
 The nice thing is, you likely won’t find these very often because they’re more difficult to care for because they do indeed need those cool temps.
 What you need to know for culture is that they need cooler temps, that they’re heavily seasonal (often dropping leaves in the dry winter), and that they bloom in the early spring.

 Advanced Phalaenopsis Care – pH and Watering

-This section is much longer than a paragraph and deserves its own page. pH adjustment can help you get more nutrients into your plant, and result in more flowers and faster growth.
-If you’d like to know more about pH for Phals, follow this link, watering orchids with tap water & pH adjusting.
+This section is much longer than a paragraph and deserves its own page.
+I mentioned that pH-adjustment can help you get more nutrients into your plant, and that ultimately results in more flowers and faster growth.
+If you’d like to know more about pH-adjusting for Phals, follow this link, watering orchids with tap water & pH adjusting.